kwilliams83/ldbod/README.md

 ### Overview

 The **ldbod** package provides flexible functions for computing local density-based outlier scores.
-Both exact and approximate nearest neighbor search can be implemented based on an efficient k-d tree method, while also accomodating multiple k values and four different local density-based methods, LOF, LDF, RKOF, and LPDF.
+Both exact and approximate nearest neighbor search can be implemented based on an efficient k-d tree method, while also accomodating multiple neigbhorhood sizes and four different local density-based methods, LOF, LDF, RKOF, and LPDF.
 It allows for subsampling of input data or a user specified reference data set to compute outlier scores against, so both unsupervised and semi-supervised outlier detection can be done.

 Two functions included are,`ldbod` and `ldbod.ref`.
 Function `ldbod(X,k,...)` computes outlier scores referencing random subamples of the input data, X. Function `ldbod.ref(X,Y,k,...)` computes outlier scores for X based on a reference data set, Y. Y can be a set of "normal" data points for semi-supervised outlier detection.
 Note: Outlier score lpdr is only designed for unsupervised outlier detection and should not be used in the semi-supervised setting.
 Both functions can return nine outlier scores based on the methods LOF, LDF, RKOF, and LPDF.
 Each method returns both densities and relative densities.